Bucket lists are really popular, as you probably know.

-Meet the Writer: Emma is a sophomore at Sycamore High School, and interested in studying Education and English Studies with an emphasis in Digital Film + Screenwriting. ?She has a passion for creative writing, reading, traveling, performing, and singing.
-When she isn’t practicing for musicals, Orchesis, or choir, she is hanging with friends or just relaxing at home with a good book.
-And yes, she loves Shining Moments Photography and has all her images taken with SMP! 😉
+Meet the Writer: Emma is a sophomore, and interested in studying Education and English Studies with an emphasis in Digital Film + Screenwriting. ?She has a passion for creative writing, reading, traveling, performing, and singing.
+When she isn’t practicing for musicals or choir, she is hanging with friends or just relaxing at home with a good book.

-Make sure to check out Andrea|SMP on social for some sparkle, tips, teen tutorials, updates, and, and, and…
+Also be sure to check out Andrea|SMP on social for some sparkle, tips, tutorials, senior portraits, and, and, and…